-I am using Yocto Project tools build the software stack for the CM, similar to the way I build systems for the other RPi boards.
+I am using Yocto Project tools build the software stack for the CM3, similar to the way I build systems for the other RPi boards.

 Some instructions for that can be found here.